aahmetdemir/VFS/README.md

 > In *Proceedings of the IEEE International Conference on Computer Vision (ICCV)*, 1–11.
 > [https://github.com/ondyari/FaceForensics](https://github.com/ondyari/FaceForensics)

-All visual examples and cropped faces included here are used **only for research and educational purposes**, following the dataset’s original license and terms of use.
+All visual examples, videos and cropped faces included here are used **only for research and educational purposes**, following the dataset’s original license and terms of use.